-We exclusively licensed Angiomax from Biogen Idec, Inc. in 1997 and we have exclusive license rights to develop, market and sell Angiomax worldwide.
-We received our first marketing approval from the U.S. Food and Drug Administration, or the FDA, in December 2000 for Angiomax for use as an anticoagulant in combination with aspirin in patients with unstable angina undergoing percutaneous transluminal coronary angioplasty, or PTCA.
+We exclusively licensed Angiomax from Biogen Idec, Inc. in 1997 and have exclusive license rights to develop, market and sell Angiomax worldwide.
+We received our first marketing approval from the FDA in December 2000 for Angiomax for use as an anticoagulant in combination with aspirin in patients with unstable angina undergoing percutaneous transluminal coronary angioplasty, or PTCA.
 In June 2005, the FDA approved new prescribing information for Angiomax to also include patients undergoing PCI, in addition to those undergoing PTCA.
 In November 2005, the FDA approved the expansion of the label to include PCI patients with or at risk of heparin-induced thrombocytopenia and thrombosis syndrome, a complication of heparin administration known as HIT/HITTS that can result in limb amputation, renal failure and death.
-In September 2004, we received authorization from the European Commission to market Angiomax under the name Angiox® (bivalirudin) in the member states of the European Union for use as an anticoagulant in combination with aspirin in patients.
-South America and the Middle East for indications similar to those approved by the FDA.
+In July 2007, we submitted an sNDA to the FDA, seeking approval of an additional indication for Angiomax for the treatment of patients with ACS based on the results of our Phase III ACUITY trial, which studied Angiomax use in patients presenting to the emergency department with ACS.
+In September 2007, the FDA accepted this application to file.
+We are currently developing Angiomax for use in additional patient populations.